 Current UK Drone Laws

-- A person must not recklessly or negligently act in a manner likely to endanger an aircraft, or any person in an aircraft.
+The following offences can lead to a 5 year prison sentence, an unlimited fine, or both:- A person must not recklessly or negligently act in a manner likely to endanger an aircraft, or any person in an aircraft.

 - A person must not cause or permit an aircraft to endanger person or property.